folkertdev/reversible-debugger/bachelor-thesis/thesis.md

     We provide an encoding based on the formal definition of prior work's three core concepts: a process calculus, multiparty session types and a reversible semantics.
-    Additionally, we provide an implementation of the forward and backward transition functions, which make it possible to run and typecheck programs, and finally reflect on uses of the implementation of these semantics.
+    Additionally, we provide an implementation of the forward and backward transition functions, which make it possible to run and typecheck programs, and finally reflect on uses of the implementation of these semantics. \pagebreak

 # \keywords{Reversible computation \and Message-passing concurrency \and Session Types \and Haskell.}
 usepackage: graphicx,hyperref, xcolor,xspace,amsmath,amsfonts,stmaryrd,amssymb,enumerate, mathpartir, fancyvrb